lifeisperpetual/3D-room-experience/readme.md

 ## ✨ **Features**

-- **Drag & Drop:** Move the bed, chair, desk, wardrobe, lamps, and more—each as a single unit!
+- **Drag & Drop:** Move the bed, chair, desk, wardrobe, lamps, and more.
 - **Orbit Controls:** Look around the room with smooth camera controls (no visible GUI).
 - **Animated Blanket:** The bed blanket gently ripples for a cozy effect.
 - **Interactive Lamps:** Click the lamp shades to toggle their light and change the room's mood.